Residence Hall Policies

 Each student must verify and sign a Room Condition Report form upon check-in to residence halls.
 Students should note and list any damages or defects in the room.
 Any damages not listed on the inventory form that are noted at check-out will be assessed to the students’ accounts.
 Roommates will split the cost unless one of the residents takes responsibility.

-The only time during the academic year that the residence halls close is winter break (December-early January).
+The only time during the academic year that the residence halls close is winter break.
 During this closing, all residents will be required to leave campus within 24 hours of their last exam.
-The only exceptions to this are for December graduates (allowed to stay until the morning following graduation day) and international students living on campus (allowed to stay for the duration of the break so long as they follow announced procedures to request this and understand that meal service is not provided).
 Students are reminded of this closing through postings in each hall and emails sent to students’ NCWU accounts prior to closing.
 Students are responsible for providing their own transportation and lodging during this time.
 If a student does not leave by the last day specified prior to the hall closing, a $50.00 fine will be assessed to the student for each day they are in the halls past closing date.

 To protect students, no solicitation is permitted in the residence halls.
 Use of public areas on campus and University facilities to include residence hall rooms for operation of business or enterprise is strictly prohibited.

 For the safety of our community as well as to remain compliant with environmental laws, no chemical substances are allowed in student rooms unless the substance has been registered with the Area Coordinator.
-This includes cleaners, laundry detergents, pesticides and other similar chemicals.
+Exemptions to this include standard household cleaning products and detergents.
 Students must notify their Area Coordinator of any chemical product’s full name and manufacturer immediately upon bringing this into their room so that the relevant safety information can be logged into the appropriate residence hall’s Material Safety Data Sheet (MSDS) notebook in case of an emergency.

 In case of the need to evacuate or have emergency personnel enter the building, bathrooms, hallways, and stairwells must be kept clear of personal belongings and any other objects that create a hazard (i.e. shoes, clothing, furniture, wastebaskets, etc.).